 Although the bite of bed bugs is painless, most people (80%) develop an allergic reaction to the saliva injected by the bug as it feeds.
 A swelling usually results from feeding but there is no red spot such as is characteristic with flea bites.
 Swelling from a bed bug bite may be severe and extend beyond the immediate bite area in highly sensitive individuals.
 Although bed bugs have been suspect in the transmission of many diseases or disease organisms in humans, in most cases conclusive evidence is lacking.

 You unknowingly bring bedbugs into your home after travel, mostly.
 To prevent bed bugs in your home, look for bedbug infestation in hotel rooms where you stay.
 If you find it, ask for another room on the other side of the hotel.
 Keep your suitcase off the floor if it’s open.
 You can encase your mattress and box springs in plastic covers, as is often done for asthma sufferers.
 This will kill trapped bedbugs within and prevent others from taking up homes there.
 Besides the characteristic obnoxiously sweet odor, the other primary clues to a bed bug infestation will be the presence of bed bugs and/or small red to reddish brown fecal spots here and there on surfaces.

-If you expect that you may have a bed bug infestation contact Johnson Pest Control to schedule a free bed bug inspection, in your home today.
+If you expect that you may have a bed bug infestation contact Johnson Pest Control to schedule a free bed bug inspection with a bug exterminator, in your home today.